 17.1 Preliminary Instruction—Copyright

-The plaintiff, [name of plaintiff], claims ownership of a copyright and seeks damages against the defendant, [name of defendant], for copyright infringement.
-The defendant denies infringing the copyright [and] [contends that the copyright is invalid] [asserts an affirmative defense].
+The plaintiff [name] claims ownership of a copyright and seeks damages against the defendant [name] for copyright infringement.
+The defendant [name] denies infringing the copyright [and] [contends that the copyright is invalid] [asserts an affirmative defense].
 To help you understand the evidence in this case, I will explain some of the legal terms you will hear during this trial.

 DEFINITION OF COPYRIGHT